Programs: Become an Educational Leader

 Whether you are new to the profession or a Jewish educator who wants to move ahead in your career, you will be able to create a program of study that meets your unique interests.
-This 36-credit degree, which includes two supervised field experiences, may be completed in two years as a full-time student or in three years as a part-time student.
+This 36-credit degree, hybrid program, which includes two supervised field experiences, may be completed in two years.

 Master of Jewish Education (Pardes Educators Program in Israel)

-In collaboration with the Pardes Institute of Jewish Studies in Israel, earn a combined Master of Jewish Education from Hebrew College with traditional text study at the Pardes Institute of Jewish Studies in Jerusalem to prepare for a career in Jewish day school education.
+In collaboration with the Pardes Institute of Jewish Studies in Israel, earn a Master of Jewish Education degree from Hebrew College combined with traditional text study at the Pardes Institute of Jewish Studies in Jerusalem to prepare for a career in Jewish day school education.